READ110 College Reading and Study Strategies

 - IV.
 Prerequisites

-- Reading Placement test score Level 2, or completion of READ090 (C or better), or permission of the Department of Language and Literature
+- Reading Placement test score Level 2, or READ090 (C or better), or permission of the Department of Language and Literature

 - V. Other Pertinent Information

 - This course is strongly recommended, but not required, for students scoring Level 2 on the College placement test.